 Writing Centre staff does not comment on content or proofread assignments.
 Language professionals examine a sample of student work to point out the types of language errors a student makes.

 While the Writing Centre provides support in grammar, reading and writing, the Library provides help in research and citation styles.
-The College also offers a non-credit pre-college preparatory English activity in the summer, Preparation for English College Studies (PECS), for high school students who will begin college studies in English.

 How do I get help?